 Winona does not have an airport, but there is a shuttle system that can pick you up or drop you off at SMU (and area hotels).
-Groome Transportation is the easiest way to travel to the airports in Minneapolis, Rochester, and La Crosse.
+Groome Transportation is the easiest way to travel to the airtation is the easiest way to travel to the airports in Minneapolis, Rochester, and La Crosse.
 Visit their website to see the schedule and costs.
 It is easiest to call for a reservation - but make sure to call a couple of days in advance.
 And be early for your pickup!

-https://groometransportation.com/minneapolis-st-paulairport/la-crosse/ and supermarkets where you can purchase household items, clothing, and food.
-Here are some suggestions:
+https://groometransportation.com/minneapolis-st-paulairport/la-crosse/ station waiting room hours; open 9:00 am to 9:00 pm.
+65 East Mark Street, Winona, MN 55987